realsuayip/rest-filters/docs/source/recipes/ordering-filters.rst

     You can use methods described here to also handle ``distinct()`` calls to your QuerySet, since distinct is not supported in filters.

-Here is an implementation typical ordering field:
+Here is an implementation of a typical ordering field:

 .. code-block:: python